baschtl/devise-token_authenticatable/README.md

 This gem provides the extracted Token Authenticatable module of devise.
 It includes the functionality that was also in [version 3.1.2](https://github.com/plataformatec/devise/tree/v3.1.2) of devise.
 With the inclusion of this module a user is able to sign in via an authentication token.
 This token can be given via a query string or HTTP Basic Authentication.

+Use this gem as a starting point for your own token authentication mechanism for devise.
+Furthermore, if you need token authentication in connection with newer devise releases this gem might be an appropriate solution, too.

 ## Installation

 Add this line to your application's Gemfile: